datahub-project/datahub/docs/rfc/active/5818-serial-updates.md

 > How should this feature be introduced and taught to existing audiences?

+We would have two potential additions to terminology:
+1. Previous state: The version(s) of aspects required in order for a GM update to succeed.
+2. Preconditions: A wider set of assertions which must be true in order for a GM update to succeed.

+We don't really cover "Preconditions" in this RFC, and in fact I argue we should never do, as this leaks business knowledge into the GMS code.
+I would therefore use "Previous State" to describe the aspect versions required for updates.

+### Documentation

+This should be added as an extra section of the following:
+* REST API examples
+* Java/Python REST Emitter
+* GraphQL mutations?

 ## Drawbacks

 > Why should we *not* do this?
 Please consider the impact on teaching DataHub, on the integration of this feature with